crossplane/crossplane/docs/workflow/argocd.md

 ![alt argo-infra-app-2](argo-infra-dev-app-2.png)

-After creating the application, you should see healthy status and a visualization of all resources that were created:
+After creating the dev and prod environments in our infra project as ArgoCD applications, you should see healthy status and a visualization of all resources that were created:

 ![alt argo-infra-app-viz](argo-infra-dev-app-viz.png)